-- 1. Front wheel axle pinch bolt - 2.
-Lift the front wheel off the ground according to the procedure on page 6-39.
+1. Front wheel axle pinch bolt

-- Remove the brake hose holder on each side by removing the bolt and nut. - 4.
+- 2. Lift the front wheel off the ground according to the procedure in the previous section "Supporting the motorcycle". - 3.
+Remove the brake hose holder on each side by removing the bolt and nut. - 4.
 Remove the brake caliper on each side by removing the bolts.

 - 1. Brake hose holder

 - 2. Bolt and nut

 - 3. Brake caliper bolt

 - 4. Brake caliper

 - 5. Axle bolt

-- 5. Remove the axle bolt, push the wheel axle out from the left side, and then remove the wheel.
-NOTICE: Do not apply the brake after the brake calipers have been removed, otherwise the brake pads will be forced shut.
+- Remove the axle bolt, push the wheel axle from the left side to remove it, and then remove the wheel.
+NOTICE: Do not apply the brake after the brake calipers

+have been removed, otherwise the brake pads will be forced shut.
+[ECA11052]